scientific-python/specs/core-projects/_index.md

 It also allows more specialized projects to easily see whether the Core Projects they depend on have endorsed a given SPEC.

-Since SPECs can be proposed by anyone including members of new or more specialized projects, having Core Projects consider these proposals provides a convenient mechanism for projects and individuals to have greater influence on the Core Projects and larger ecosystem.
+Since SPECs can be proposed by anyone, including members of new or more specialized projects, having Core Projects consider these proposals provides a convenient mechanism for projects and individuals to have greater influence on the Core Projects and larger ecosystem.